GeyserMC/Hydraulic/README.md

 [![Discord](https://img.shields.io/discord/613163671870242838.svg?color=%237289da&label=discord)](https://discord.gg/geysermc)
 [![Crowdin](https://badges.crowdin.net/geyser/localized.svg)](https://translate.geysermc.org/)

-Hydraulic is a companion mod to Geyser which allows for Bedrock players to join modded Minecraft: Java Edition servers.
+Hydraulic is a companion to Geyser which allows for Bedrock players to join modded Minecraft: Java Edition servers.

 Hydraulic is an open collaboration project by [CubeCraft Games](https://cubecraft.net).

 ## What is Hydraulic?
 Hydraulic is a server-side mod, which allows for Bedrock players to join modded Minecraft: Java Edition servers.
 This project works alongside [Geyser](https://github.com/GeyserMC/Geyser) to make this possible.

-**This project is still in very early development and should not be used on production setups!
-As such, there are no binaries currently distributed, and they must be retrieved by following the Project Setup instructions below!**
+### This project is still in very early development and should not be used on production setups!
+As such, there are no binaries currently distributed, and they must be retrieved by following the Project Setup instructions below!

 ## Contributing
 Any contributions are appreciated.
-Please feel free to reach out to us on [Discord](http://discord.geysermc.org/) if you're interested in helping out with Hydraulic.
+Please feel free to reach out to us on [Discord](https://discord.gg/geysermc) if you're interested in helping out with Hydraulic.

 ### Project Setup